Skip to content

 Course fee: £75

-Update training (three yearly half day update for current smear takers)
+Update training (three yearly half day update for current smear takers

+This is aimed at those who have previously complete the core Cervical Skills Training.
+Update training is required to be completed every 3 years.
 Smear takers will update knowledge and skills; increase awareness of current practice; and address unsatisfactory smears.

 Please note spaces are limited to 30 per course.